vinugith/FCC-Tribute-Page/README.md

 # FCC-Tribute-Page

-First of Five Projects to succeed in Responsive Web Design Certification
+First of Five Projects to succeed in FCC Responsive Web Design Certification

 This project is a fork of FCC's sample webpage: https://codepen.io/freeCodeCamp/full/zNqgVx .